kimseungbin/tag-and-release/README.md

 ## Label Checker

-This application checks for the existence of specific labels (`major`, `minor`, and `patch`) on issues and pull requests and creates them if they do not exist.
+This application manages semantic versioning labels (`major`, `minor`, and `patch`) for issues and pull requests, automatically creating them if they don't exist.
+These labels are essential for determining version bumps and maintaining consistent release workflow.

 ### Default Label Configuration